 Continuing Students & Individuals Emancipated Prior to 22 Years of Age

-If you are a continuing student who attended CCD and have paid non-resident tuition (or if you are under 23 and emancipated prior to 22 years of age), you have up to 30 days (see dates listed below) from the first day of class to complete the Petition for In-State Tuition.
+If you are under 23 and emancipated (which is financially independent for at least one year prior to the first day of class), then you have up to 30 days (see dates listed below) from the first day of class to complete the Petition for In-State Tuition.
 There are no exceptions.

 Petition for In-State Tuition Deadlines (Due within First 30 Days of Class)